 Are Turkish Angoras good with children and other pets?

 Yes, Turkish Angoras are generally known to be good with children and other pets.
 They are sociable and affectionate, enjoying interaction with all family members.
 However, they tend to have a dominant personality and prefer to be the “alpha” in multi-pet households.
-It is important to teach children gentle interaction, as Angoras may not always appreciate being held for long periods.
-Early socialization can help them adjust well to new companions.

 Do Turkish Angoras like water?